arorahallmundar/arorahallmundar.github.io/index.markdown

 ##  When Cars Get Stolen

 After identifying where vehicle thefts are most common, we shift our focus to when they are most likely to occur throughout the day.
-The Bokeh plot below shows that incidents are relatively low during the early morning hours (around 3–6 a.m.), increase throughout the day, and peak during the evening.

-This might correspond to people parking after work, running errands, or attending events — leaving vehicles unattended during higher-risk hours.
+The Bokeh plot below shows that vehicle thefts are relatively low in the early morning hours but rise throughout the day, peaking in the evening.
+While many sources mention that thefts often occur at night, our findings suggest that incidents are most frequent just before that, during the evening period.
+Some factors that come first to mind are people parking their cars after work, running errands, or attending events, leaving vehicles unattended during evenings.
+More research would be needed to fully explain this pattern, but it highlights how local trends may differ from general assumptions.

 <iframe src="assets/boke_plotnew.html" width="100%" height="600px" frameborder="0"></iframe>